kkanggu/Online-Judge/README.md

 >	Divide and Conquer
 >	I have to use Fermat's little Theorem.
 Without hint, I'll not find out the way.
 >	My code has some problem, it don't work well.
 I'll try tomorrow.

+***
+### Day 32
+#11401 End.
+(Binomial Coefficient 3)
+>	Divide and Conquer
+>	I found the problem.
+I used 'iK = Prime - 2', and iK change to Prime, not Prime - 2.
+>	I don't why.
+I fix this, and the problem was solved.

+#2740 End.
+(Multiply Matrix)
+>	Divide and Conquer
+>	I solved this problem using 3 for loop.
+>	I'm correct, but there's more effective way.
+It's Strassen algorithm.
+>	Maximum size of this problem is 100, so I can use for loop.
+But if it's more huge, I need to use Strassen algorithm and divide and conquer.

+#10830 ing.
+(Matrix Squared)
+>	Divide and Conquer
+>	I have to use Strassen algorithm.
+But it has a problem.
+>	I have to make too many small matrix, and it need too many coding for efficiency.
+>	Maybe I thought wrong.
+I have to find more easy and efficient way.